 Justice too - he started out as a fairly benevolent spirit whose worst fear was to become a demon.
 In Awakening, he's friendly and in awe of everything in the world.
 In Dragon Age II his personality is warped even further than Anders, and gets progressively worse during the game as he becomes the very thing he feared the most.

 Carver.
 The brother of a dead apostate sister has quite a chip on his shoulder having to protect his surviving apostate sibling, while proving that as the only warrior in the family that he isn't a burden.
-He is either forced into being a Warden and hates how he was always bailed out by his apostate sibling, or he joins the Templars and express how badly he wants to kill his only living connection left to prove something.
+He's either forced into being a Warden and hates how he was always bailed out by his apostate sibling, or he joins the Templars and express how badly he wants to kill his only living connection left to prove something.
 Regardless of his choice, Carver just feels like he has no control over his own life.

 Merrill.
 When you consider how the Dalish treat their entire tribe like family, the way they ostracize her seems exceedingly harsh.
 Her reaction to Pol's death was heart-wrenching, and her next personal quest includes a Player Punch.
 Fenris and Anders also say some incredibly cruel things to her from time to time.

 She also clearly feels a great deal of guilt over the fact that her family spent most of their lives moving around Ferelden to protect her from the Templars.
-She feels like a burden and wonders aloud to Hawke if it would not have been better for everyone if she had gone to the Circle long ago.
+She feels like a burden and wonders aloud to Hawke if it wouldn't have been better for everyone if she had gone to the Circle long ago.

 Even Gamlen has some Woobie qualities.
 Though he's to blame for gambling the family fortune away, you have to feel bad for him when you hear about how he nursed his ill parents in their dying days, only to have their last words be of Leandra, and leave all their money to her.
-He resents his sister due to this for quite a while (as a mirror to Carver/Hawke), before becoming utterly distraught and miserable when she is murdered.
+He resents his sister due to this for quite a while (as a mirror to Carver/Hawke), before becoming utterly distraught and miserable when she's murdered.
 The one high point of his story is that you can unite him with a daughter he never knew he had.